mabdulkadr/Intune-Scripts/Intune Community Tools/README.md

 ## 🤝 Contributing
 This list is **community-driven**.
-If you know a useful Intune tool that’s missing, please **open an issue or PR**.
+If you know a useful Intune tool not listed here, feel free to **open an issue or pull request**.

 ---